pytest-dev/pytest-bdd/README.rst

     pytest --cucumberjson=<path to json report>

-This will output an expanded (meaning scenario outlines will be expanded to several scenarios) cucumber format.
+This will output an expanded (meaning scenario outlines will be expanded to several scenarios) Cucumber format.

 To enable gherkin-formatted output on terminal, use